sec-fortress/Practical-Ethical-Hacking-Notes/Attacking Active Directory$ Initial Attack Vectors/IPv6 Attack/IPv6 DNS Takeover via mitm6.md

 ![](https://i.imgur.com/yysEMrW.png)

-We can also create a new
+We can also do other stuff like creating another user, first of all